gate42qc/seminars/GUIDE_TO_QC_AND_QI.md

 _Once you understand an article’s purpose and structure, you are ready to read the full article.
 To maximize comprehension and minimize frustration, follow these tips_:

-1.**Read actively.
+1. **Read actively.
 Take notes while you read.
 Underline key phrases; mark important passages; record important points; sketch arguments and proofs; and reproduce calculations.
 (Of course, don’t write on anything owned by a library; make copies instead)**
 1. **Don’t dwell.
 Skim or skip difficult parts and return to them later.
 They might make more sense after you have read subsequent sections**
 1. **Consult the bibliography.
 If something confuses you, one of the cited articles might explain it better or provide helpful background information**
 1. **Read the article multiple times.
 You’ll understand more with each pass**